mmitch/jadupes/README.md

 #TODO
 -----

-* fresd project: todo ALL the things!
+* fresh project: todo ALL the things!